-The zebrafish is the premier nonmammalian vertebrate model organism that has a kidney, and it is well-established as a model system for the study of PKD and other ciliopathies.
+The zebrafish is the premier nonmammalian vertebrate model organism that has a kidney, and it is well-established as a model system for the study of polycystic kidney disease and other ciliopathies.

 For PKD research, the zebrafish model can be used to understand the molecular and cellular basis of the disease, assess the functional role of human genetic variations, and screen for small-molecule suppressors in PKD zebrafish embryonic disease models.

 - Custom TALEN synthesis for targeted gene mutations.
-Assistance is provided with TALEN design and synthesis.
-Training is available on mutation screening and line development.
+The core offers assistance with TALEN design and synthesis, and provides training on mutation screening and line development.

 - Small-molecule screening for cystic phenotype effects.
-A recent screen for small-molecule suppressors of a PKD zebrafish embryonic disease model has demonstrated the viability of using zebrafish to explore chemical genetics questions.
-Also, one major emphasis in PKD is the potential use of combinatorial treatment approaches, so the zebrafish offers an opportunity to explore new small molecules as well as combinations of known drugs for preclinical efficacy testing.
+A screen for small-molecule suppressors of a PKD zebrafish embryonic disease model demonstrated the viability of using zebrafish to explore chemical genetics questions.
+In addition, one major emphasis in PKD is the potential use of combination treatment approaches, so the zebrafish offers an opportunity to explore new small molecules and combinations of known drugs for preclinical efficacy testing.

-- Evaluation of pathways relevant to PKD.
-For example, microinjection of mRNAs or antisense morpholino oligonucleotides into embryos.
+- Evaluation of pathways relevant to PKD, including, for example, microinjection of mRNAs or antisense morpholino oligonucleotides into embryos.
 The zebrafish embryo enables rapid in vivo testing of specific hypotheses related to PKD disease formation and progression.

 - Human sequence variation functional testing.
-The zebrafish can be used to discern functional differences in human sequence variation of candidate PKD loci.
-The Zebrafish Core Facility provides necessary expertise to run comparable in vivo functional tests for human sequence variants identified in the Translational PKD Center.
+Zebrafish can be used to discern functional differences in human sequence variation of candidate PKD loci.
+The Zebrafish Facility provides expertise to run comparable in vivo functional tests for human sequence variants identified in the Mayo Clinic Pirnie Translational Polycystic Kidney Disease Center.